 Trails shall be of concrete construction of sufficient thickness to ensure long-term durability and have a minimum width of 10 feet with 3 foot fall away zones on both sides.
 Trail segments shall be installed concurrently with development of the adjacent street and to recording of the final plat.

-A Property Owner’s Association (POA) shall be established with direct responsibility to, and controlled by, the property owners involved to provide for operation, repair and maintenance of all common area/open space and storm water detention areas in this PD-M District.
+A Property Owner’s Association (POA) shall be established with direct responsibility to, and controlled by, either by developer or the property owners involved to provide for operation, repair and maintenance of all common area/open space and storm water detention areas in this PD-M District.

 This District shall integrate an off-street trail system providing pedestrian and bicycle connectivity within the two sub-districts.
 The trail system shall include a meandering path for pedestrians and bicycles with a minimum width of 10 feet.
 The trail system shall integrate with the required sidewalks to create a continuous path throughout the District.